devanandan02/Neural-Network-From-Scratch/README.md

 <br>
 2. Calculate the error (cost function/ loss function)
 <br>
-3. Adjust the parameter using optimization function
+3. Adjust the parameter using the optimization function
 <br>
 4. Start again
 <br>
-The important step is 3 because it's where the learning happens.
+The important step is 3 because it's where the learning happens